facebookresearch/FixRes/README_FixEfficientNet.md

 Model definition scripts and pretrained weights are from https://github.com/rwightman/pytorch-image-models.

-The corresponding papers are:
+The corresponding papers are as follows.

-For models with extra-training data :
+For models with extra-training data:

 ```
 @misc{xie2019selftraining,